-- (c) When the absence is on account of injury by accident and earnings related compensation is payable to the principal, normal pay is to continue and the Secretary for Education is to obtain reimbursement of earnings related compensation from the Accident Compensation Corporation in accordance with the usual procedures. - (d) If the accident was work related there is no debit against sick leave entitlement.
-However, if the accident was non-work related, the sick leave entitlement is debited to the extent to which the salary payable for time actually worked plus the earnings related compensation is made up to give normal full salary (provided, of course, the principal has a sick leave entitlement available).
+- (a) The employer may allow at its discretion a principal who has been on sick leave to return to duty on a reduced hours basis if the principal's doctor so recommends and provides a medical clearance, and there would be no staffing or timetabling problems for the school.
+This arrangement should not, however, normally be allowed to continue for more than six weeks.
+The provisions (b) to (e) below will apply. - (b) The daily hours not worked are to be aggregated and debited against sick leave on the basis of a five-hour day.
+For example, where a full time principal is present for: - (i) 20 timetabled hours in one week = 5 hours absent = 1 day sick leave debited - (ii) 17.5 timetabled hours in one week = 7.5 hours absent = 1.5 days sick leave debited - (c) Whole days or half-days of absence are to be debited as whole or half-days. - (d) When the absence is on account of injury by accident and earnings related compensation is payable to the principal, normal pay is to continue and the Secretary for Education is to obtain reimbursement of earnings related compensation from the Accident Compensation Corporation in accordance with the usual procedures. - (e) If the accident was work related there is no debit against sick leave entitlement.
+However, if the accident was non-work related, the sick leave entitlement is debited to the extent to which the salary payable for time actually worked plus the earnings related compensation is made up to give normal full salary (provided the principal has a sick leave entitlement available).